Pyxus/fray/docs/getting_started/mod_state/index.md

 ### Restricting transitions

 The combat state machine has an `allow_transitions` property.
 Enabling and disabling this property allows you to control when a combatant is allowed to switch states.
 For example, if this property is set to false for the entire duration of an attack animation and set to true at the end, the player is functionally unable to interrupt or cancel into another combat state.
 Conversely, if the property is set to true during the attack, the player could cancel into another combat state.
 This property can be keyed in the animation player allowing for easy syncing with animations.

+Note: State machines also possess an `active` property.
+This determines whether or not the state machine will be processing whatsoever.

 ### Changing situations